Mehrdaad Ghorashi, P.E.

 Beside his education and research on Mechanical Engineering, Dr. Ghorashi has also received an MSc in Economic and Social Systems Engineering from the Institute for Research in Planning and Development in Tehran.
 His main subject of research in this area has been Overlapping Generations Model and Micro-based Macro-economics.

-- M. Ghorashi, 2016, Dynamics of Elastic Nonlinear Rotating Composite Beams with Embedded Actuators, Springer.
+- M. Ghorashi, 2016, Statics and Rotational Dynamics of Composite Beams, Springer.

 - J. Finley and M. Ghorashi., 2013, “Effective use of an Undergraduate Research Fellowship for Design and Manufacture of Tools to Assist in Teaching Strength of Materials,” 120th ASEE Annual Conference, Atlanta, GA, June 23-26, 2013, Paper number: AC 2013-7136.